Reza Satchu

 Reza Satchu is an East African-born Canadian entrepreneur who has founded a number of high-profile businesses and charities.
 Satchu is the co-founder and managing partner of Alignvest Management Corporation, the founding chairman of NEXT Canada and a senior lecturer at the Harvard Business School.
+In 2025, he was named one of Canada’s Top 25 Canadian Immigrants by Canadian Immigrant magazine and received the King Charles III Coronation Medal.
+Satchu serves on the Leadership Council of the Aspire Institute, a non-profit organization focused on expanding access to higher education.

 Early life and education

 Born in Mombasa, Kenya, to Rustom and Zarina Satchu, Reza Satchu was seven years old when his family emigrated to Toronto in 1976 as part of Canadian Prime Minister Pierre Trudeau's policy to accept Ismaili immigrants from East Africa.
 Satchu's family soon settled in the Toronto suburb of Scarborough, where his father Rustom worked as a real estate agent and his mother Zarina as a secretary.

 Following high school, Satchu attended Montreal's McGill University.
 Initially intending to become a physician, which he described as a "typical Indian family [thing to do]," he switched majors and received a bachelor's degree in economics in 1991.
 Upon graduation, Satchu moved to New York City and worked as a financial analyst for Merrill Lynch, but found the post limiting, saying "I wanted to be someone who was actually creating something."
 Satchu then entered Harvard Business School, graduating in 1996 with an MBA.